ZEISS-PiWeb/PiWeb-Import-Sdk/docs/setup/development_environment.md

 After installing the *.NET SDK* you can use your favorite IDE to develop import plug-ins.
 To make creating new plugin projects easier, we provide a project template.
 This template automatically creates the correct filesystem structure including a basic manifest file.
 It also adds the *PiWeb Import SDK* NuGet package to the new project for you.

 .NET provides command line tooling for installing project templates from NuGet.
 To install our project template, open a terminal and run `dotnet new install Zeiss.PiWeb.Sdk.Import.ProjectTemplates`.
 IDEs supporting this mechanism will now offer a template called `PiWeb-Import-Sdk Plugin` when creating a new project.

+{: .note }
+The same command can also be used to update an already installed project template.
+If you are missing versions in the Import SDK selection or any other settings, you may need to update your project template.

 ### Usage in Visual Studio
 {: .no_toc }